 Wondering what to do in the Kootenays this Spring?
 You’re not the only one.
 Between the different towns in the area there’s plenty to do at this time of year.
 Make sure you subscribe to get our recommendations straight to your inbox!

-It was a fierce competition this year, check out the 2024 winners here!
+It was a fierce competition last year, check out the 2024 winners here to get an idea what’s in store for 2025!

-The 3rd Annual Tulip Festival at Hummingbird Farm returns bigger and better than ever!
-This free, two-day event (May 11th & 12th, 10am-3pm) offers a rare opportunity to for members of the public to explore one of the Kootenays’ beautiful flower farms. 🌷🌷🌷
+The 4th Annual Flower Festival at Hummingbird Farm returns bigger and better than ever!
+This free, two-day event (May 11th & 12th, 10am-3pm) offers a rare opportunity to for members of the public to explore one of the Kootenays’ beautiful flower farms. ๐ท๐ท๐ท

 A Floral Celebration Awaits